Distribution is the process of fulfilling orders.

 Standard books can be printed and despatched within 1 working day to Amazon Prime members.

 Amazon act as a retailer - they charge 40% of the cover price as a commission.

 They also charge for the cost of printing the book.

-For special books that Amazon can’t print such as hardbacks or art books, we make them available on Amazon through The Great British Bookshop.
+For special books that Amazon can’t print such as hardbacks or art books,

 On the other hand, you don’t want to print too many books that might not sell.

 We recommend ordering only what is required plus a small additional stock.

 Once a book is set up with a printer, the turnaround time from order to delivery is about 2 weeks.

 We work with a number of printers depending on the type of book and the territory (where the books are going to be sold).